Norway - Global health

 In 2020, Norway’s bilateral ODA to health amounted to US$374 million according to OECD data.
 However, 59%, or US$219 million, of this was channeled as earmarked funding through multilaterals, which is reported to the OECD as bilateral ODA.
 This share has been steadily increasing since 2015, when it stood at 47%.
 Bilateral ODA investments focus on COVID-19 control (40% in 2020), basic health care (19%), infectious disease control (9%), health policy and administration (8%), and reproductive healthcare (7%).

 Strategic orientation for global health is set within the MFA

-Norway’s Ambassador and Permanent Representative to the United Nations and Other International Organizations in Geneva, currently represented by Hans Brattskar, is a key actor in the implementation of Norway’s multilateral funding for health.
-The Mission in Geneva represents Norway at WHO and participates in the governance of global health organizations.
-Within the MFA, the Department for Economic Relations and Development has a Development Policy Section, which has responsibility for education and global health investments.
-Aslak Brun heads this section.
-Bilateral relations are handled by the individual bilateral departments, under the Department of Regional Affairs.
-Strategic priorities have historically been set by the MFA, however, in January 2017, the MFA’s appropriation letter to Norad articulated that Norad was to take responsibility for global health and education, which had previously been managed by the MFA.
-The implications of this change are as yet unclear.
-As a result, however, Norad’s budget has increased for 2017.
-Norad’s department of global health and education, is in charge of global health under the Director-General of Norad.
+The MFA traditionally sets Norway’s global health priorities.
+Norway’s Ambassador and Permanent Representative to the United Nations (UN) and other international organizations in Geneva, is a key actor in the implementation of Norway’s multilateral funding for health.
+The Mission in Geneva represents Norway at the World Health Organization (WHO) and participates in the governance of global health organizations.
+Within the MFA, the Department for Sustainable Development has a ‘Section for Global Health, Education and Inclusion,’ which has responsibility over global health investments.
+Bilateral global health programs are handled directly by the individual bilateral departments, under the Department of Regional Affairs.
+At Norad, global health issues fall under the mandate of the Department of Global Health and Education.
+Norad manages funds in accordance with annual allocations from the MFA.